-The North Carolina Department of Insurance is very concerned about unauthorized I insurers in the state of North Carolina.
-This information is provided to insurance producers of some of the risks associated with representing unauthorized insurers and to help insurance producers identify and avoid these arrangements.
+The North Carolina Department of Insurance is very concerned about unauthorized insurers in the state of North Carolina.
+This document is provided to warn agents and brokers of some of the risks associated with representing unauthorized insurers and to help agents and brokers identify and avoid these arrangements.